Where Do Great Ideas Come From

-The question is difficult because when people have a great idea, they are fully engaged in whatever it is they’re studying at the time inspiration strikes.
+Seeing that scenario play out time and again led me to this interpretation: The question is difficult because when people have a great idea, they are fully engaged in whatever they’re studying at the time inspiration strikes.
 All they remember is that they were busy following their noses, uncovering clues, letting one thing lead to another, and it all seemed obvious at the time…until they get this question anyway.
 That is when it becomes apparent they were just in their creative flow, and it’s hard to explain.

 Creativity is something that we all have if we can open to it.
-The first step for someone who is sitting around wanting ideas but having none is to remove all barriers to getting into the flow of creativity.
+The first step for someone sitting around wanting ideas but having none is to remove all barriers to getting into the flow of creativity.
 Creativity can’t occur while sitting in judgment of every thought that pops into your head.
 A person has to open their mind and be comfortable with the creative process.
-Some people are very good at tapping into their creative source consistently; others might have to be reminded to let go and play a little.
+Some people are very good at tapping into their creativity consistently; others might need to remember to let go and play a little.

-Begin by exploring things that catch your eye, just follow your nose a bit and see what happens.
+Begin by exploring things that catch your eye.
+Follow your nose a bit and see what happens.
 Once you have gathered some info, give yourself a rest and see what your wonderfully creative mind cooks up.
 When you feel a little kick of enthusiasm, you may be on to something.